Home / News & Media / Media Center / Press Releases / Association Statement on Centers for Disease Control Study

 It is irresponsible to pin the spread of COVID-19 on a single industry.
 Restaurants have historically operated with highly regulated safety protocols based on the FDA’s Food Code and have taken additional steps to meet the safe operating guidelines required by CDC, FDA, OSHA, federal, state, and local officials.
 We continue to urge restaurants to follow the National Restaurant Association’s Reopening Guidance developed in conjunction with the CDC, FDA, and their state and local guidance.
 Additionally, we ask all of our customers to help us keep our employees and their fellow diners safe by following the existing guidelines.

-Founded in 1919, the National Restaurant Association is the leading business association for the restaurant industry, which comprises 1 million restaurant and foodservice outlets and a workforce of 15.6 million employees.
-We represent the industry in Washington, D.C., and advocate on its behalf.
+Founded in 1919, the National Restaurant Association is the leading business association for the restaurant industry, which comprises more than 1 million restaurant and foodservice outlets and a workforce of 15.5 million employees.
+Together with 52 State Associations, we are a network of professional organizations dedicated to serving every restaurant through advocacy, education, and food safety.
 We sponsor the industry's largest trade show (National Restaurant Association Show); leading food safety training and certification program (ServSafe); unique career-building high school program (the NRAEF's ProStart).
-For more information, visit Restaurant.org and find us on Twitter @WeRRestaurants, Facebook and YouTube.
+For more information, visit Restaurant.org and find @WeRRestaurants on Twitter, Facebook and YouTube.